-reimbursed him for that amount.10
+reimbursed him for that amount.

 Generally, a reprimand is imposed for recordkeeping deficiencies and negligent misappropriation of client funds.
 206 N.J.
-139 (2011) (attorney In re Gleason, See, e.g., negligently misappropriated clients' funds by disbursing more than he had collected in five real estate transactions in which he represented a client; the excess disbursements, which were the result of the attorney's poor recordkeeping practices, were solely for the benefit of the client; the attorney also failed memorialize the basis or rate of his fee); In re to (2010) (minor negligent 584 Macchiaverna, 203 N.J. misappropriation of \$43.55 occurred in attorney trust account, as the result of a bank charge for trust account replacement recordkeeping also quilty of attorney checks; the was irregularities); In re Clemens, 202 N.J.
-139 (2010) (as a result of poor recordkeeping practices, attorney overdisbursed trust funds in three instances, causing a \$17,000 shortage in his trust account; an audit conducted seventeen years earlier had revealed virtually the same recordkeeping deficiencies; the attorney was not disciplined for those irregularities; the above attorney's clean offset by the aggravating factor was disciplinary record of forty years); In re Mac Duffie, 202 N.J.
+139 (2011) (attorney e.q., In re Gleason, See, negligently misappropriated clients' funds by disbursing more than he had collected in five real estate transactions in which he represented a client; the excess disbursements, which were the result of the attorney's poor recordkeeping practices, were solely for the benefit of the client; the attorney also failed of his fee); memorialize the basis or rate In re to 203 584 (2010)(minor negligent Macchiaverna, N.J. misappropriation of \$43.55 occurred in attorney trust account, as the result of a bank charge for trust account replacement the attorney also quilty of recordkeeping checks; was irregularities); In re Clemens, 202 N.J.
+139 (2010) (as a result of poor recordkeeping practices, attorney overdisbursed trust funds in three instances, causing a \$17,000 shortage in his trust account; an audit conducted seventeen years earlier had revealed virtually the same recordkeeping deficiencies; the attorney was not disciplined for those irregularities; the above aggravating factor was offset by the attorney's clean disciplinary record of forty years); In re Mac Duffie, 202 N.J.
 138 (2010) (negligent misappropriation of client's funds caused by poor recordkeeping practices; some of the recordkeeping problems were the same as those identified in two prior OAE audits; the attorney had received a reprimand for a conflict of interest); and In re Fox, 202 N.J.
 136 (2010) (motion for discipline by consent; attorney ran afoul of the recordkeeping rules, causing the negligent misappropriation of client funds on three occasions; the attorney also commingled personal and trust funds).

-10 The Fund asked us to consider conditioning respondent's reinstatement on his restitution to the Fund, should he apply for reinstatement.
+&lt;sup>10 The Fund asked us to consider conditioning respondent's reinstatement on his restitution to the Fund, should he apply for reinstatement.
 See the Fund's report, dated September 1, 2011.